rin67630/ESP_Binary_patcher/README.md

 (the rest of the options and parameters can then be gathered from the cloud)

-The solution is quite simple, elegant and requires practically no additional ESP code, no library and nothing to install on the user's side.
+The solution is quite simple, elegant and requires practically no additional ESP code, no library and almost nothing to install on the user's side.
 (excepted Python, which he needs anyway to upload the binary).

 It is a Python script that patches the credentials into your compiled binary.